Berkeley-CS61B/website-fa23/materials/lab/lab08/index.md

 ![](img/rotate_left2.png){: style="max-height: 250px;" }

-Here, we have the previous case again, so we know that we can rotate right on `b` and apply a color flip to the root, `x`.
+**Note that this ties into the invariant mentioned above, where we can't have a red-leaning right node.** Here, we have the previous case again, so we know that we can rotate right on `b` and apply a color flip to the root, `x`.

 #### Upward Propagation